jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 Yielding is preceded by *micro-yielding*, where  [[dislocation-motion]] can occur below traditional yield stress.
 Upper-lower yield behavior is largely seen in plain, low-carbon steels.
 Vacancy and dislocation pinning resist initial yielding.
-Strain rate will modify the tensile curve and can obscure the upper-lower yield phenomenon when present.
+[[strain-rate]] will modify the tensile curve and can obscure the upper-lower yield phenomenon when present.

 #### Necking
 Occurs when localized deformation begins to dominate the strain: *void nucleation, coalescence, and growth*.
-This is also known as *[[plastic-instability]]* and is defined by **Considere** criterion: increase in stress relative to strain (work-hardening) reaching a maximum in the engineering stress-strain curve.
+This is also known as *[[plastic-instability]]* and is defined by **[[Considere-Criterion]]**: increase in stress relative to strain (work-hardening) reaching a maximum in the engineering stress-strain curve.
 *The higher the strain exponent, the more strain you get out of the material.*
 Using this criterion, substituting true stress-strain into the derivative and apply Eq. @eq-ludwik_hollomann, you get the relationship $\epsilon_{u} = n$, where $\epsilon_{n}$ is maximum, uniform plastic strain.

 Work-hardening exponent from *engineering* stress-strain curve.
 Work-hardening decreases during increase of plastic strain until that point at which necking occurs.
 A metal unable to work-harden immediately reaches the point of necking after yielding, which is consistent with equations.

+*Work-softening*
-*Work-softening*--the more it deforms, the easier it can be deformed (not necessarily from reduced area)--is possible under extreme conditions.
+: the more it deforms, the easier it can be deformed (not necessarily from reduced area)--is possible under extreme conditions.
 >**Think of void nucleation, coalescence, and growth!**

 #### Stress-strain and Necking